Jhansi0306/Jhansi0306/README.md

-Hey i MANNE JAHNSI Welcome to my GitHub
+Hey i MANNE JAHNSI Welcome to my GitHub.
 Data Science student pursuing higher studies, passionate about turning data into insights.
 Skilled in Python, analysis, and communication, I enjoy sharing knowledge and learning continuously.
 Reach me at: mannejhansi48@gmail.com
 Great communication is like code—clear syntax avoids bugs in understanding.